 Like most travelers, all our roaming is about new experiences – places, people, and different perspectives.
 It’s not news that all people have the same basic needs.

-Large government spending programs attract controversy like bees to honey, and Skopje’s contentious, large-scale building project, called “Skopje 2014” is no exception.
+Big government spending programs attract controversy like bees to honey, and Skopje’s contentious, large-scale building project, called “Skopje 2014” is no exception.

 On a steep hill overlooking the Old Bazaar stands the beautifully restored Mustafa Pasha Mosque.
 In 1492, while Christopher Columbus was searching for India and stumbling into the Americas, the Ottomans were building this mosque for local Vizier Mustafa Pasha.